-Satisfy your cravings for sweet or savory with Mashed Butternut Squash.
+Satisfy your cravings for cool-weather food with this mashed butternut squash recipe.
 This dish is perfect for both weeknight dinners and holiday feasts, making four heaping servings.
+With options for flavoring your butternut squash with either brown sugar or herbs, this recipe is perfect for any occasion.

 What’s for dinner tonight?
 If meal time is quickly approaching and you’re still undecided (don’t worry, we can all relate), I have a simple solution for you: mashed butternut squash.